KettlePay App

 Designing for the anxious first-timer

-Persona B is watching their first six-figure transfer like a hawk.
-So the app is built to be trusted at a glance: it should feel like an account, not a wallet; there are no surprise states; the balance is always legible; and there’s always a plain-English read on what just happened and what comes next.
-For this user, confidence — not features — is what makes them stay.
+That first-time trust has a face.
+Persona B watches their first six-figure transfer like a hawk, so the app is built to be trusted at a glance: it should feel like an account, not a wallet; there are no surprise states; the balance is always legible; and there’s always a plain-English read on what just happened and what comes next.
+For this user, confidence, not features, is what makes them stay.

 Learn the app once